gabrielguita/fe-assignment/README.md

 ## Getting Started

-First, clone the project from git@github.com:gabrielguita/fe-assignment.git using:
+First, open terminal and clone the project from git@github.com:gabrielguita/fe-assignment.git using:

 ```bash
 git clone git@github.com:gabrielguita/fe-assignment.git
 ```

-Then go to /fe-assignment
+Then go to /fe-assignment folder

 Then install the dependencies using:
 ```bash